 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.

-Our water sources are two groundwater wells that draw from the Floridan Aquifer.
-Our water is uses chloramines for disinfection purposes.
+Our water is sourced from two wells that draw groundwater from the Floridan Aquifer.
+The water is treated with chloramines for disinfection purposes prior to distribution.

-In 2020 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources identified two potential sources of contamination near our wells with a low susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+In 2022, the Florida Department of Environmental Protection (DEP) performed a Source Water Assessment on our system.
+A search of the data sources indicated no potential sources of contamination near our wells.
+The assessment results are available on the DEP Source Water Assessment and Protection Program (SWAPP) website at https://prodapps.dep.state.fl.us/swapp/.